UnaCloud/UnaCloud2/README.md

 * Machine will appear with a red label with value OFF.

 Access to menu Configuration > Agent management and select Download from Download Agent Files section.
 This package contains:
-* ClienUpdater.jar: application to download and update agent from server.
+* ClientUpdater.jar: application to download and update agent from server.
-* Global.properties: configuration file with variables to conect with server services.
+* Global.properties: configuration file with variables to connect with server services.
 * Local.properties: configuration file to set local environment variables.

 Unzip files in physical machine (host) and allocate them in path of your preference.
 Next modify file local.properties: